/* Rambling Owl addition to remove page titles from blogs */

 Bod and Colin on top of Hatterall Ridge

-Bod was watching Loves Young Dream disappear southwards - the direction we had come from the day before.
-"Not even out of breath," he acknowledged grudgingly and then added, "I wanted to shove them off the edge when they walked past us."
+"Not even out of breath," he said, with a degree of acknowledgement that fell just short of admiration.
+"I wanted to shove them off the edge when they walked past us."

 Moonwalking, sandwiches on high, small thoughts of a brother ....